Applies to England

 - severe liver disease

-- an organ transplant
+- had an organ transplant

 - certain autoimmune or inflammatory conditions (such as rheumatoid arthritis or inflammatory bowel disease)

-- inherited or acquired conditions affecting their immune system
+- a condition affecting their immune system

 If you test positive

-Advice about staying at home can be found in guidance for people with symptoms of a respiratory infection including COVID-19.
+If you test positive, you should try to stay at home and avoid contact with other people.
+Further advice about staying at home can be found in guidance for people with symptoms of a respiratory infection including COVID-19.